dougzilla32/AsyncCancellation/README.md

 cancelContext.cancel()
 ```

-#### Here is the image loading example from the original proposal, along with cancellation and timeout abilities:
+#### Here is the image loading example from the original Async/Await proposal, along with cancellation and timeout abilities (from [`main.swift`](https://github.com/dougzilla32/AsyncCancellation/blob/master/Source/main.swift)):

 ```swift
 /// For the purpose of this example, send a simple web request rather than loading actual image data